 To every parameter

 Let's look at both and see which fits the situation we are currently facing.

 Option 1: Applying 1-way strength to every parameter

 Just like selecting any coverage strength, select "1-way interactions" from the drop-down list.
-Hexawise will regenerate your tests for the 1-way interaction strength.
+Hexawise will regenerate your scenarios for the 1-way interaction strength.

 You'll receive a warning about creating a 1-way test plan

 Creating an entire test plan on the 1-way strength produces a warning dialog.
 1-way strength doesn't guarantee coverage of pairs or any other combination, so it's important to understand the implications of this interaction strength.

 Make sure you really understand the implications of a 1-way test plan